-With the UK in the depths of ‘snowmageddon’ I thought I’d post up a lovely sunny (but also cold!) wedding from a few weeks ago – Laura and Pete’s lovely wedding (with a hint of a Scottish theme!) at Rye Town Hall followed by a reception at The George in Rye.
+With the UK in the depths of ‘snowmageddon’ I thought I’d post up a lovely sunny (but also cold!) wedding from a few weeks ago – Laura and Pete’s stunning wedding (with a hint of a Scottish theme!) at Rye Town Hall, followed by a reception at The George in Rye.
 If you’re getting married at either venue or in the beautiful town of Rye, do please get in touch to discuss your wedding photography.

 Bride & Groom Prep

 Everyone was getting ready at The George, so I started the morning with Laura and the girls who were just in hair and makeup when I arrived.
 It’s great when everything’s in one place – it gives me the ability to cover a bit of groom prep as well, and a bit more time for things – like taking Laura’s shoes on a mini tour round the hotel!

 Midway through preps, Pete’s present to Laura arrived (a beautiful pair of earrings) so it was great to capture and photograph the moment she opened it.
 In a first, when I went to shoot Pete getting ready I took his present to him and ‘delivered’ it at an opportune moment!